Asabeneh/30-Days-Of-JavaScript/05_Day/05_day_arrays.md

 index != -1 ? console.log('This fruit does exist in the array'): console.log('This fruit does not exist in the array')

-// let us check if a avocado exist in the array let indexOfAvocado = fruits.indexOf('avocado')  // -1 if(indexOfAvocado!= -1){
+// let us check if a avocado exist in the array let indexOfAvocado = fruits.indexOf('avocado')  // -1, if the element not found index is -1 if(indexOfAvocado!= -1){
    console.log('This fruit does exist in the array')
 } else {